melanieoyarzun/stars_website/content/collection/_index.md

   sidebar:
     author:
     description: "
-  **This website is a complement to the poster presented at [EUSN 2022](https://eusn2022.org) - 6th European Conference on Social Networks and is a work in progress**
+  **This website is a complement to the poster presented at Feria de Ciencias UDD 2022 and is a work in progress**

     \n